malachilandis2027/Dauber/README.md

 # Dauber
-Metal 3D printing on any machine tool, without melting, powered by friction
+Metal 3D printing on any machine tool, without melting, powered by friction.